psu-epl/psu-epl.github.com/doc/equip/laser/QD-1390/index.md

     - This can be fine-tuned to your material, but 0.010" is probably fine.
 - Download a DXF.

-* CAD Programs and DXF files:
-	* Solidworks:
+#### SolidWorks
-		* Open the *part* you wish to cut
+- Open the *part* you wish to cut
-		* Change the measurement system to \'mmgs\' (bottom right corner) and ensure your part has the correct dimensions in millimeters.
-(25.4mm/inch)
+- Change the measurement system to \'mmgs\' (bottom right corner) and ensure your part has the correct dimensions in millimeters.
+(25.4 mm/inch)
-			* The main reason for bad DXF files from SolidWorks is using a different measurement system such as IPS(Inch, pound, second) or MKS(Meter, kilogram, second).
+    - The main reason for bad DXF files from SolidWorks is using a different measurement system such as IPS(Inch, pound, second) or MKS(Meter, kilogram, second).
 Use your desired system to design the part but switch to mmgs afterwards to create the DXF file.
-		* Right click the desired face you wish to create a pattern from and select "export DXF/DWG"
+- Right click the desired face you wish to create a pattern from and select "export DXF/DWG"
-		* Complete the following prompts to save the file.
+- Complete the following prompts to save the file.

+#### Inkscape
+{%comment%}
+There's a trick about which spline type to use when exporting, and I don't know it off the top of my head.
+I'm also not sure if it will work if the objects are transparent or what happens with fill/stroke/patterns/clones.
+{%endcomment%}

 ### Importing Your Geometry
 1. Login to the computer next to the laser cutter.